azzaea/admixture/README.md

 extremely simple, or "bare bones", implementation that actually works, albeit slowly!)
-I use the [turboEM](http://cran.r-project.org/package=turboEM) library to improve the slow convergence of EM.
+I use the [turboEM](http://cran.r-project.org/package=turboEM) library to improve the very slow convergence of EM.

 The ADMIXTURE software is implemented using a quasi-Newton method, and will typically converge much more quickly to a solution than the EM